Secret Sharing on Superconcentrator: Consequences

-Let us verify the construction is indeed an $(m, n)$-superconcentrator.
-For any subset of outputs $Y$ of size $|Y| \le n$, $Y$ is connected to $|Y|$ vertices in the middle layer by the definition of $(m, \frac{m}{r}, n)$-concentrator.
-These $|Y|$ vertices in the middle layer are connected to any arbitrarily chosen $|Y|$ inputs, by the definition of complete graph.
-So the $(m, n)$-network is an $(m, n)$-superconcentrator.
+\textbf{Correctness:} For any subset of outputs $Y$ with $|Y| \le n$, the bottom-layer $(m, \frac{m}{r}, n)$-concentrator connects $Y$ to $|Y|$ middle-layer vertices.
+These middle-layer vertices are connected to any chosen $|Y|$ inputs via the complete bipartite top layer.
+Hence the network is indeed an $(m, n)$-superconcentrator.

-Now we estimate the size of the network.
-The complete graph is of size
+\textbf{Size estimation:} The top-layer complete bipartite graph has size